For District IV Director: Rigoberto Hernandez

 Academic record: Princeton University, B.S.E., 1989; University of California, Berkeley, Ph.D., 1993

-The American Chemical Society is our fellowship.
-It provides both physical and virtual meeting places for networking with like-minded chemists.
-ACS has brilliantly recognized that the meaning of like-minded is both very diverse and evolving.
-It includes many different flavors of chemistry such as molecule making, measuring, and simulating; it ranges through the fundamental sciences, engineering, and manufacturing.
-ACS also recognizes that chemistry has a human side and it must be diverse.
-The challenge lies in continuing to adapt our structure to best serve the needs of our fellowship.
+The most important element in ACS membership is you.
+Every one of us, cross-linked together through ACS, makes up a personal and professional chemistry network that we can leverage to advance our careers, each other, and chemistry as a whole.
+Through ACS, we can celebrate that chemistry has a human side, and it must be diverse.
+The challenge lies in continuing to adapt our structure and our offerings to best serve the broad needs of our fellowship.
+This is a challenge that cannot be solved once and for all because we, and the world around us, are constantly changing.
+The opportunity for advancing the interaction and support of chemical scientists like you is what drove me to volunteer to serve as district director, and it is why I would like to continue for another term.

-I see three areas of which we must be ever mindful: The value proposition of ACS membership, Education of the chemical workforce, and Science advocacy.
-While these can be viewed through an American lens, we must also continue to build international sensitivity and perspective.
-The diversity in age, experience, backgrounds, race, ethnicity, gender, orientation, and abilities that makes our fellowship stronger must be addressed through everything we do.
-My championing of diversity equity on task forces, on boards, and as the OXIDE director demonstrates my strong commitment to advancing these critical issues within the chemical workforce.
+I have focused on three of ACS’s core values: the value proposition of ACS membership, education of the chemical workforce, and science advocacy.
+The diversity in age, experience, background, worldwide location, race, ethnicity, gender identity and orientation, and ability that makes our fellowship stronger must be addressed through these values and everything we do.
+My championing of diversity equity on task forces and boards and as the director of OXIDE (Open Chemistry Collaborative in Diversity Equity) demonstrates my strong commitment to advancing these critical issues within the chemical workforce.
+As a director, I have spoken with many of you at regional and national meetings, and I wrote two comments in C&EN (July 14, 2014, page 45, and Aug.
+24, 2015, page 40) promoting diversity equity and inclusive excellence.

-ACS is a place for students, experienced professionals, and everyone in between to find common ground in our commitment to advancing the chemical sciences.
-This manifests itself physically in our national, regional, and local section meetings, in our journals, and in other products and services.
-These are all valuable, but only a fraction of membership takes advantage of them at any given time.
-The reality is that each of us maintains our membership because we carefully select the ACS offerings that matter to us.
-The challenge lies in offering a sufficiently wide spectrum of support to our members within a fixed budget.
-As a board member, I would aim to sharpen these offerings with a judicious balance between physical and virtual services.
+ACS remains as relevant and necessary today as when it was founded, despite the flattening in accessing information through the internet.
+As members, you and I are voting affirmatively with our wallets, declaring that chemistry and our network are important.
+Through this collective action, we are empowering ourselves as a force for change in areas such as energy, sustainability, and human health.
+Nevertheless, our ACS, like many other societies, is facing the challenge of decreasing membership.
+This is a tide that we must stem.
+Our size gives us the diversity we need to advance our science.
+It also signifies a vote of confidence for all of our advocacy and outreach activities.
+As an ACS director, I will remain a strong proponent for providing clarity to the value proposition of our membership to each of our present and future members.

-Education is not limited to the boundaries of a classroom.
-Fundamentally, education is about transferring understanding between people.
-I have routinely taught in college classrooms.
-But I have also taught the public about the importance of science through public lectures, taught kids in K–12 classrooms about the relevance of science to their everyday world, and mentored countless undergraduate and postgraduate students throughout this country and abroad.
-Emerging technologies are enhancing the ways that any of us can facilitate such discourse.
-ACS’s challenge lies in adapting how we enable the exchange of ideas about the chemical sciences in response to how our members wish to educate and be educated.
-This includes the balance between emerging ways to teach many students simultaneously and efficiently (for example, massive open online courses [MOOCs]) and/or a few students through labor-intensive but effective mentor/apprentice models.
-As a board member, I will strive to embrace technology in enhancing the ways that ACS supports educators and in the ways that we educate each other.
+Diversity of the emerging chemical workforce translates into a need for using multiple mechanisms in and out of the classroom to engage students in the educational process.
+As a Phi Beta Kappa lecturer, I have had the opportunity to engage, motivate, and mentor undergraduates though campus visits that provide small-group interactions going well beyond my classroom.
+(Check out undergraduate Linsey Liles’s recap of my visit to the University of the South in the Key Reporter.)
+If elected, I hope to continue such visits by engaging local chapters as hosts.
+I am also keenly aware for the need to continue professional education.
+I have been involved as a facilitator in the Cottrell Scholars Collaborative New Faculty Workshop (C&EN, March 24, 2014, page 36).
+I am also leading a team organizing the Academic Leadership Workshop aimed at supporting midcareer faculty to become university administrators or research center directors (C&EN, March 7, page 47).
+These programs illustrate the power of ACS to catalyze educational opportunities for chemical scientists throughout our lives.

-People advance the chemical sciences, and the products of those advances affect all of us.
-That is why our nation’s citizens need to support the basic sciences and engineering, and the chemical ones in particular.
-This is not and should not be a partisan issue because our economy critically depends on the pace at which we advance our understanding of molecules and their assemblies.
-ACS has a strong program in legislative and government affairs, with which I have been happy to work for more than 10 years.
-I have visited the offices of both Republican and Democratic members of Congress in support of advancing science.
-The key to success in those discussions is good preparation (expertly provided by ACS’s Office of Legislative & Government Affairs) and an unwavering focus on the topic during discussion with congressional staffers.
-If elected, I plan to use my position on the board to catalyze both my and your interactions with our government.
-I believe that together we can raise the awareness and appreciation of political leaders and their advisers for the transformative power of chemistry to advance our nation.
+Advances in chemical science and innovation depend critically on public and private support.
+Advocacy for such efforts can succeed only if we make our science understandable to the public.
+It is particularly critical for advancing high-risk, high-potential science that tends to receive less funding when budgets are tight (C&EN, Sept.
+21, 2015, page 33).
+Again, ACS as a professional society is uniquely positioned to provide current understanding of science and to advocate for the chemical challenges that still remain to be understood.
+I have enjoyed working with ACS staff in advocating for chemical science and the people who do that work.

-These three initiatives reflect my priorities for helping our society become a better home for its members and a more effective partner to the world.
-The running thread that we must advance through these and other initiatives, however, is you.
+Through these priorities, I will aim to help our society become a better home for its members and a more effective partner to the world.
+The resonating thread that we must advance through these and other initiatives is you.
 ACS programs can be effective only if they serve your needs and advance your goals.
-I look forward to hearing from you through links at http://tinyurl.com/hernandez4acs to learn more about how to make our ACS fellowship even stronger.
-Your vote would give me the opportunity to work with you and our fellow ACS members to improve your ACS.
+To this end, I look forward to hearing from you through links at tinyurl.com/hernandez4acs to learn more about how to make our ACS fellowship even stronger.
+I also ask for your vote so that I may continue to work with you and our fellow ACS members to improve your ACS.

 Join the conversation